Carole-Ouedraogo/Django-QuerySet-Cheatsheet/README.md

 Quit the server with CONTROL-C.

-# 3. Changing the port from the default development server on the internal IP at port 8000.
+# Changing the port from the default development server on the internal IP at port 8000.

 `python manage.py runserver 8080`

-# 4. Changing the server’s IP, pass it along with the port.
+# Changing the server’s IP, pass it along with the port.

 `python manage.py runserver 0:8000`

-# 5. Create your app, make sure you’re in the same directory as manage.py , use:
+# 3. Create your app, make sure you’re in the same directory as manage.py , use:

 `python manage.py startapp name`

+# 4. Make. migration

+The migrate command looks at the INSTALLED_APPS setting and creates any necessary database tables according to the database settings in your project/settings.py file and the database migrations shipped with the app (Next migrations will completed after the models are ceated, look at #7).

+ `python manage.py migrate`

+`python manage.py create superuser`

+# 13. In our app, create models:

+Models are Python objects that define the structure of an application's data, and provide mechanisms to manage (add, modify, delete) and query records in the database.
+Here, each model is represented by a class that subclasses django.db.models.Model.
+Each model has a number of class variables, each of which represents a database field in the model.
+  # App/models.py

+    from django.db import models

+    class Question(models.Model):

+        question_text = models.CharField(max_length=200)

+        pub_date = models.DateTimeField('date published')

+# 14 Activate models

+The model code gives Django a lot of information.
+With it, Django is able to:
+ a.
+Create a database schema (CREATE TABLE statements) for this app.
+ b.
+Create a Python database-access API for accessing Question and Choice objects. after telling the project that the app is installed in the project INSTALLED_APPS section in settings.

+   `python manage.py makemigrations <app_name>`, then run

+   `python manage.py migrate <app_name>`

 # 6. Views: